-A Jersey incorporated closed-ended Company that aims to generate a high level of income from a variety of fixed income instruments combined with a degree of security.
+A Jersey-incorporated closed-ended Company that aims to generate a high level of income from a variety of fixed income instruments combined.
 The Company may use bank borrowings.

 Invesco Income Growth Trust plc

 Aims to produce income and capital growth superior to that of the UK stock market and dividends paid quarterly that, over time, grow at above the rate of inflation.
 The Company may use bank borrowings.